 Another feature on many scanners is “Trunk Tracking” or “Trunking”.
 Some municipalities use several frequencies and “trunk” or bundle them together.
 Their equipment is designed to find the next available frequency if one or more is in use.
 A Trunk Tracking scanner can be programmed to find and follow a conversation as it switches frequencies.

 Analog scanners are still available new for under $100.00 (even at Radio Shack!).
-Used scanners can be purchased for less than the price of a couple boxes of .30-06 ammo.
+Used scanners can be purchased for less than the price of a take-out pizza.
 They can often be found at HamFests, pawn shops and garage sales.
 I’ve purchased several from Ebay and have never had an problems.
 I would recommend staying away from the older “crystal” type scanners; crystal scanners are easily identified by the rows of red lights on their face.

 Scanners are available as handheld models, mobile units that operate on 12VDC and base radios.
 I personally prefer the handheld models due to their size, weight and the fact that they can be powered by AA batteries, a 12VDC source or by AC adaptor.

 New scanners that are available today can be purchased as analog-only models or as digital/analog.
 Scanners capable of receiving the latest encrypted digital traffic cost quite a bit more.
 Here’s one of the better digital models:

 After you purchase your scanner you will need to know what frequencies to program into it and how to actually perform the programming.
 There are 3 ways to find the frequencies being used in your area: